Second short story in the Cat in Rabbit's Fur saga.

 “H-how did ya get in here, little rabbit?
 A-a-a-are ya lost!?” the boy yelled.
 He charged at White Rabbit and swung the pipe.

 The masked man instantly ducked and propelled his head into the other’s gut.
-White Rabbit planted his bare feet against the cold concrete to balance himself as the other stumbled towards the floor.
+White Rabbit planted his bare feet against the cold, uneven concrete to balance himself as the other stumbled towards the floor.
 The mask’s ears sprang back into their original position.

 The targeted man coughed and rose to his feet.
 “Why you little…”